C4ptainCrunch/thesis/source/index.rst

 Suppose the true probability :math:`p` is :math:`0.75`.
 This is very far from the null hypothesis.
 In that case, we want the probability of choosing H1 (not making an incorrect decision) to be high (for instance :math:`95\%`).
 This probability is the power and can be computed by means of the R function :code:`powerBinom` implemented in the R package :code:`exactci`.
 The output of this function is the number :math:`N` of matches needed to achieve the desired power and it is 49.
 As we always play a even number of matches between two agents (A vs. B and B vs. A), we decide that we need :math:`N=50` matches.

-Now that we know the number of matches we need to play to be able to assertain that H1 is probable enough, we still need to know how many matches of the 50 an agent needs to win so we may declare H1 true.
+Now that we know the number of matches we need to play to be able to ascertain that H1 is probable enough, we still need to know how many matches of the 50 an agent needs to win so we may declare H1 true.
 This can be done with the :code:`scipy.stats.binom_test` function.